tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

-## Andariel / APT45 / Onyx Sleep / UNC614 / Jumpy Pisces
+## Andariel / APT45 / Onyx Sleet / UNC614 / Jumpy Pisces
 - This group has primarily conducted cyberespionage, but it has also conducted ransomware activity.
 - Known for its broader scope of operations, Andariel targets both government and private sector entities, including financial services and cryptocurrency companies.
 - Their methods include exploiting vulnerabilities in widely used software, such as the Log4j vulnerability, to deploy bespoke malware and gain unauthorized access to sensitive systems